fuenos01/spark-scala-wordcount2/README.md

 # spark-scala-wordcount2
-Wordcount example using Spark with Scala
+Simple WordCount example using Spark with Scala, and demo for unit testing with spark